Workshops for the 2014 Writers Conference

 Workshop - "Introduction to Social Media for Writers" - Lexie Smith

 Facebook and Twitter and blogs?
 Oh, my!
 What's a writer to do with these?
 Come meet them and find out what they can do for you.
 Learn how they can work together to help you create an online presence, network, publicize and enhance your writing skills.
 This session is for experienced wrtiers needing a platform, novice writers wanting to develop the craft and anyone in between.

-"GETTING STARTED WRITING POETRY" - Dr. Donn Taylor
+Workshop: "GETTING STARTED WRITING POETRY" - Dr. Donn Taylor

 Do you want to write poetry but don't know where to start?
 This session provides several specific aiming points to get you from the blank page to the completed first draft.
 The same fundamentals can be used to evaluate your draft after it is complete.
 Although oriented toward the beginning poet, the discussion also presents fruitful concepts for those more experienced.

-"WRITING POETRY OUTSIDE THE BOX" - Dr. Donn Taylor
+Workshop: "WRITING POETRY OUTSIDE THE BOX" - Dr. Donn Taylor

 Many poems written today have a sameness that makes one look much like another.
 What, then, can make a poem stand out in the flood of submissions each editor receives?
 This session describes and illustrates five techniques that will make your poems strikingly different from most that editors will see.
 These techniques will help novices and experienced poets alike.

-"Broader Horizons in Poetic Technique" - Dr. Donn Taylor
+Workshop: "Broader Horizons in Poetic Technique" - Dr. Donn Taylor

 Poetry is poetry because it communicates more intensely than ordinary language.
-As some have said, it "speaking in higher voltage."
+As some have said, it is "speaking in higher voltage."
 Designed for beginners and experienced poets alike, this session illustrates how the use of certain poetic structures and techniques can "raise the voltage" of your poetry while deepening its meaning.
-An experienced poet and a scholarly of poetry and writing will provide participants in this session valuable resources for creative expression.
+An experienced poet and a scholar of poetry and writing will provide participants in this session valuable resources for creative expression.